vrk7bp/BeagleBoneWebServer/README.md

 What I ended up doing was a two step process.
 I wasn't able to edit the existing resolv.conf file, so I deleted it (`sudo rm resolv.conf`) and created a new one (`sudo nano resolv.conf`) with the following simple entry: `nameserver 192.168.1.1`.
 I also ran `chmod 644 resolv.conf` as a pre-caution, in order to ensure that all users had read permissions of the file.
-I then rebooted the BBB.
-When it came back, I was able to `ping google.com` successfully.
+After this, I was able to `ping google.com` successfully.
 Even though this solved the problem, it was a little fragile.

 In order to make this more resilient, I then went back and ran `sudo apt-get install resolvconf` in order to fix whatever was wrong before.
 After this was installed correctly, I rebooted one more time. `resolvconf` rebuilds the resolv.conf file based on multiple "data points" and is able to deal with